Date of Award

 Thesis - Open Access

 This thesis explores the difficulties undocumented Mexican women face when reporting sexual assault and domestic abuse.
 I examine the history of immigration law starting from the enactment of the Immigration Reform and Control Act (IRCA) of 1986 until the beginning of the Trump Administration in 2016.
 I explore how discourse and rhetoric enforces the criminalization of immigrant groups while also “othering” them from society.
 I use various court cases to examine the violence immigrant women face and how their vulnerabilities as undocumented immigrants make it even more difficult to report a crime.
 I also analyze the simultaneous policies that were put in place during this thirty-year time span that were meant to defend immigrant women’s rights.
 By utilizing interviews with leaders and advocates of different organizations, I am able to fully grasp how even the resources available to immigrant women are limited by barriers of the legal system.

 Tanzola, Cristina, "Barriers of Being Undocumented: Mexican Women, U.S. Immigration Law, and the Reporting of Sexual Assault and Abuse" (2019).
-Women's History Theses and Capstones.
+Women's History Theses.
 42.